 Johann Wolfgang von

-Ginkgo, and probably saw the leaf as
+Ginkgo, probably because he saw the leaf as

 a symbol of love.
 Goethe was many things, and also a curious botanist—some